chanan/BlazorTypography/README.md

 # BlazorTypography
 A powerful toolkit for building websites with beautiful design

-To see blazorTypography and for documenation check out: https://chanan.github.io/BlazorTypography/
+To see BlazorTypography in action and for documenation check out: https://chanan.github.io/BlazorTypography/